jakegrabowski/llm_engineering/week2/community-contributions/smoses/bd_evals/docs/development.md

 ## Environment

 The package targets Python `>=3.12,<3.13`.
-Runtime dependencies (per D013) are Pydantic 2, PyYAML 6, Jinja2 3.1, and Typer.
+Runtime dependencies are Pydantic 2, PyYAML 6, Jinja2 3.1, Typer, and HTTPX.
 Development tools are pytest, pytest-asyncio, pytest-cov, Ruff, mypy, and build.

 `bd_api` is an external local dependency.
 Do not modify it from this project and